-The Aprisa SR+ base station is used as a gateway to other networks.
-Thus, a configurable IP address default gateway can be set using a static route in the routing table with a destination IP address of 0.0.0.0.
-It is used by the router when an IP address does not match any other routes in the routing table.
+The Aprisa SR+ base station is used as a gateway to other networks. .
+Thus, a configurable IP address default gateway can be set using a static route in the routing table with a destination IP address of the destination network address.
+It is recommended to use a real network IP address (actual device IP) for the gateway and not 0.0.0.0.